GameStop fever, r/WallStreetBets and the stock trading frenzy, explained

-US-based video games retailer GameStop has found itself at the center of a trading frenzy this week that saw its share price rise from $18 at the start of the month to more than $450.
+US-based video games retailer GameStop found itself at the center of a trading frenzy this week, causing its share price to rise from $18 at the start of the month to more than $450.

 The market mania has been fuelled by a community of amateur traders on Reddit, whose goal is to drive up the share price and apply pressure on short sellers, who had bet against the company.